Dec 22, 2025

-Trumps Tariffs: Full List of Reciprocal Tariffs Explained
+Trumps Tariffs: Full List of Reciprocal Tariffs Chart Explained

 A reciprocal tariff chart lists the tariffs that the United States has placed on imports from other countries.
 These tariffs are often set in response to what U.S. officials view as unfair trade practices by other nations.
 Under the Trump administration, the goal was to apply tariffs that matched or countered the treatment US products were receiving abroad.